JessicaAKelley/readme-generator/README.md

   Install dependencies.

   ## Usage
-  Generate READMEs for projects at ease.
+  Use to generate READMEs at ease.

-  ## Contribution
+  ## Contributing
   Jessica Kelley

   ## Tests